lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 The intended application for the public key MAY be indicated in the key usage certificate extension as specified in {{Section 4.2.1.3 of RFC5280}}.
-If the keyUsage extension is present in a certificate that conveys an RSA public key with the id-rsa-kem object identifier as discussed above, then the key usage extension MUST contain the following value:
+If the keyUsage extension is present in a certificate that conveys an RSA public key with the id-rsa-kem-spki object identifier as discussed above, then the key usage extension MUST contain the following value:

 > keyEncipherment